Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

 Best Crypto Robo-Advisor | Wrap up

-Although the options for bitcoin robo-advisors are currently slim, the growing need for asset management in the cryptocurrency realm nearly assures that more robo-advisors will emerge in the future.
+The options for a bitcoin robo advisors and crypto investing are growing.
 The demand is great, despite the fact that cryptocurrencies have yet to be considered a legitimate asset class.

 Canada recently launched several cryptocurrency ETFs including the Purpose ETF offers.
 US companies like VanEck, are still fighting with regulators to launch their own cryptocurrency ETFs.
 Other financial firms are launching blockchain-related ETFs to capture the massive demand for digital currency.